History of Sloane Stephens in Timeline

 In 2015, Sloane Stephens and Madison Keys first met in the second round of the Miami Open.

-In 2015, Sloane Stephens lost to Serena Williams at the Indian Wells Open and the French Open after winning the first set in both instances.
+In 2015, Sloane Stephens lost to Serena Williams at the Indian Wells Open and the French Open, despite winning the first set in both instances.

 2016: Coaching Change and WTA Titles

-In 2016, Sloane Stephens switched to a new coach, Kamau Murray, and subsequently won three WTA titles in the first half of the year.
-Her successful year was cut short by a foot injury.
+In 2016, Sloane Stephens switched to a new coach, Kamau Murray, leading to her return to elite level and winning three WTA titles in the first half of the year, before an injury cut her season short.

-2017: Congratulated by Kim Clijsters after US Open
+2017: Kim Clijsters congratulated Stephens after US Open title

 In 2017, Sloane Stephens defeated Madison Keys in the final of the US Open to win her first major title.

-In 2017, Sloane Stephens played with the Philadelphia Freedoms in the World TeamTennis league.
+In 2017, Sloane Stephens had a season with the Philadelphia Freedoms in World TeamTennis.

-In 2017, Sloane Stephens returned from injury and won the US Open in her fifth tournament back.
-She was also awarded WTA Comeback Player of the Year.
+In 2017, Sloane Stephens returned from injury, won the US Open in her fifth tournament back, and was awarded WTA Comeback Player of the Year.

 In 2017, Sloane Stephens won her first major title at the US Open with Kamau Murray as her coach.